borgbase/docs.borgbase.com/faq/ssh.md

 You can now simply copy it to the clipboard and add it to [BorgBase.com](https://www.borgbase.com) under **Account** > **SSH Keys**.

-When adding a new backup repository, you can choose any of your SSH keys.
+**Finally, be sure to also assign the key to a backup repository.
+Else it won't be used.** When adding a new backup repository, you can choose any of your SSH keys.
 It's good practice to have one keypair per-server or machine.
 So each machine can only access its own backups.

 During repo initialization, Borg will simply use the key without any further settings.